Assets, Community and EnvironmentReturn to meetings

-The Environment & Wellbeing Committee is focused on the wellbeing of the Parish.
-It looks after key assets such as the churchyard, public toilets in Broad Street, allotments and skate park, and also organises the Christmas Street Festival.
+The Assets, Community and Environment Committee is focused on the wellbeing of the Parish.
+It looks after key assets such as the cemetery, public toilets in Broad Street, Horsefield Green, Courtmead Road and Whitemans Green allotments and skate park, and also organises the Christmas Street Festival.

-Going forwards, the Environment & Wellbeing Committee will continue to support our green spaces within the village and maintain the look of the village so that it is in keeping with the Neighbourhood Plan.
+Going forwards, the Assets, Community and Environment Committee will continue to support our green spaces within the village and maintain the look of the village so that it is in keeping with the Neighbourhood Plan.

 The allotments are an important asset to our village and need constant upkeep, water supply, perimeter fences and main pathways to be cut.
-It has recently been necessary to arrange for the clearance of some unused and abandoned allotments at Whitemans Green, as well as the clearance of the drainage ditch.
-Fortunately we obtained a small grant from Tescos to contribute towards these costs.
-Not all past tenants have left their plots in good condition and we are reviewing whether it will be possible to take any action to assist with the clearance.
 The current terms and conditions of the allotment tenancy agreement are on the Cuckfield Parish Council website.
 Although there are 3 allotment sites in Cuckfield, the Parish Council only owns 2 of these.
 Cuckfield Parish Council has asked MSDC for permission to take over the management of the site in Glebe Road but so far they have declined our request.

 Christmas Street Festival